We may earn affiliate commissions for the recommended products. Learn more.

 Proton Pass Android mobile app interface

-One thing I found is that password importing and exporting are available through the desktop app, web app, and browser extension but not directly within the mobile apps.
+One thing I found is that password importing and exporting are available through the desktop app, web app, and browser extension but not directly within the Android app.
+The issue has been resolved on the iOS app, which I appreciate.

 Overall, the Proton Pass mobile apps are easy to use.
 I appreciated the clean, streamlined design and smooth navigation, making them a great option for managing passwords on the go.